-RECORD ON YOUR OWN GEAR
+1) RECORD ON YOUR OWN GEAR

-Believe it or not, Beck even recorded his album Morning Phase in his own home studio, and the album went on to win a Grammy for Album of the Year!)
+Believe it or not, Beck even recorded his album Morning Phase in his own home studio, and then went on to win a Grammy for Album of the Year!
 Of course, you’ll get better results if you know how to run the gear, if your home studio is acoustically treated and if you buy the best gear and software that you can afford.
 But at the very least, you’ll be able to create a presentable recording that could pass as a decent demo, if not as an EP or LP.

-COMBINE HOME RECORDING WITH STUDIO RECORDING
+3) COMBINE HOME RECORDING WITH STUDIO RECORDING

-Many artists today (even a lot of the major label artists) like to do some of their pre-production work or partial recordings at home, then bring the tracks into the studio for fine tuning, for additional recording of tracks in a better acoustic environment, or for mixing the project.
-In other words, record what you can record at home, then take it to the studio for that parts that can’t be recorded well at home.
+Many artists today, even a lot of the major label artists, like to do some of their pre-production work or partial recordings at home, then bring the tracks into the studio for fine tuning, for additional recording of tracks in a better acoustic environment, or for mixing the project.
+In other words, record what you can record at home, then take it to the studio for parts that can’t be recorded well at home.

-DO A SELF-FUNDED RECORDING IN A LOCAL STUDIO
+4) DO A SELF-FUNDED RECORDING IN A LOCAL STUDIO

-Even with modern technology, there is still likely to be a limit to the quality you can produce in a home studio (unless you’re a professional audio engineer, of course).
+Even with modern technology, there is still likely to be a limit to the quality you can produce in a home studio, unless you’re a professional audio engineer, or producer living with you, of course.
 If you want your recorded music to be as competitive as possible, you may still want to go the route of recording the full project in the studio.

-GET SIGNED TO A LABEL
+5) GET SIGNED TO A LABEL

 If you get signed, the label will fund your recording.
-In many cases, this budget will include a professional producer and access to some of the best (and most expensive) studios.
+In many cases, this budget will include a professional producer and access to some of the best, and most expensive, studios.
 These days, it’s sort of like playing the lottery to try to get signed, mainly because there’s so much competition, and because the labels don’t want to take risks on unproven acts.
 But with the right connections and a bit of luck, it can still be done.

 As you can see, there are many more ways now to get your music recorded than there were a few years ago, and the path you choose will likely depend on your budget and resources.
 But the good news is, you no longer have to wait to be “discovered” to get your music out to the public and start winning fans.
 You can get started right in your own bedroom.